 Students must keep their receipt.
 The classroom instructor will ask to see the receipt indicating that payment has been made.
-Drivers Education Tuition MUST be paid by the end of the First Week of class or the student will be dropped from the program!
+Drivers Education Tuition MUST be paid by the beginning of class or arrangements must be made to pay or the student will be dropped from the program!

 Code of Conduct:The Code of Conduct is a policy put in place by the state and school district for those students in Drivers Education.
 It States: Any student observed driving by an instructor, School Official or cited by law enforcement for a driving offense and/or status offenses (curfew violations, possession and/or consumption of drugs, alcohol and/or tobacco, or tobacco-like products) will immediately be dropped from the program and will be given a failing grade without a refund.A student in violation of any school or district policy shall not be permitted to enroll in or complete driver education.
 If the violation occurs while enrolled in Drivers Education, the student will be removed from the course, receive a failing grade, and payment will not be reimbursed.**IMPORTANT NOTICE**

 State Policy requires Parents to attend a Parent/Student Orientation Meetings.Parents are required to attend the Parent /Student orientation meeting that will be held at the start of each Drivers Education class.
 Student permits will not be issued to the students until this requirement has been met.Additional Links: